EQC rocked by quake report: Cantabrians now have 'deep mistrust' of government

 But what Cartwright found "abundantly clear" as consistently sitting at the root of the problems and disputes described to her by the hundreds of Cantabrians who contributed to the report, was poorly undertaken assessments of quake damage to homes.

-While the EQC Act places the responsibility on homeowners to prove their claim, it was "not well understood by or explained to claimants and EQC's assumption of responsibility for assessing damage after the Canterbury earthquakes did not help".
+The EQC Act requires homeowners to prove their claim, but that was "not well understood by or explained to claimants and EQC's assumption of responsibility for assessing damage after the Canterbury earthquakes did not help".

-And when homeowners tried to provide their own evidence on the damage to their homes, they were "often dismissed by EQC, thus setting the scene for a lengthy dispute".
+And when homeowners tried to provide evidence on the damage to their homes, they were "often dismissed by EQC, thus setting the scene for a lengthy dispute".

 "Homeowners who relied on EQC's assessment of damage sometimes found that this was inadequate and later encountered problems with agreeing an appropriate repair strategy or getting their homes adequately repaired," the report says.

-"This cannot happen again.
-While the next disaster and the type and quantum of damage it will wreak remains largely unknown, EQC must have work underway now to ensure that roles are clearly defined and there are appropriate processes and protocols in place for identifying, assessing and documenting natural disaster damage–responsibilities that may fall again to EQC in a major natural disaster."
+"This cannot happen again," the report concludes, urging EQC to work now to make sure roles are clearly defined and the right processes and protocols are in place to identify, assess and document its own responsibilities in a major natural disaster.

-Cartwright also found that EQC's lack of experience in managed repairs led to many mistakes, including inadequate quality control, poor staffing decisions, uncoordinated planning — where land assessments were not finalised before home repairs began and were sometimes conducted in parallel — and poor claimant relations.
+Cartwright also found that EQC's lack of experience in managed repairs led to many mistakes, including inadequate quality control, poor staffing decisions, uncoordinated planning — some land assessments were not finished before repairs began and were sometimes done at the same time — and poor claimant relations.

-She has been left with a clear impression that there was a "climate of urgency" that led to decisions being made without adequate time for reflection or planning.
+She has been left with a clear impression that a "climate of urgency" led to decisions being made without adequate time for reflection or planning.

-"Poorly thought through decisions were frequently reversed and added greatly to confusion for both EQC staff and claimants," she writes.
+"Poorly thought-through decisions were frequently reversed and added greatly to confusion for EQC staff and claimants," she writes.

 "The furious pace of the managed repair programme, compounded by political and public expectations, left EQC little opportunity to pause and refresh the programme, very much to its detriment."